NathanPatzer/RustRayTracer/README.md

 ```
 5. Run the raytracer: Execute the raytracer with the desired command-line arguments.
 The available options are as follows:

 - `-n [file_name]`: Specifies the name of the image that will be exported.
+Default to `output.png`
 - `-w [width]`: Specifies the width of the output image in pixels.
+Default value of 500px
 - `-h [height]`: Specifies the height of the output image in pixels.
+If no height is supplied, height = width.
-- `-r [Anti-Aliasing-Coefficient]`: Sets the number of ray samples per pixel
+- `-r [Anti-Aliasing-Coefficient]`: Sets the number of ray samples per pixel.
+Default value of 1.
 - `-k [recursion-depth]`: Sets the maximum recursion depth for ray reflections and refractions.
+Default value of 1.
 - `-i [input_file]`: Specifies the input JSON file containing the scene description.

 6. Output: Once the raytracer finishes execution, the resulting image will be saved in the project directory as `file_name.png`.